 There's also a lovely toy train set made of all-natural materials in the greenhouse.
 On special occasions, they set it running.

-Restaurants include a tea room in the Rock Garden (lovely during the summer), a tea room in the Rose Garden, and a small coffee shop inside the main building.
+Restaurants include a charming tea room in the Rose Garden, a cafe in the Rock Garden centre, and a small cafe inside the main Visitor Centre building.
 Call ahead for exact dates and hours of operation or check the web site (below).
-The book/giftshop has a good selection of books dealing with nature and local history.
+The book/giftshop in the main visitor centre has a good selection of books dealing with nature and local history.

 There is also a shuttle bus that runs certain weekend days during the summer; call ahead to check which days or check their web site.